On the duality of generalized Lie and Hopf algebras: Liftings of dualities: An abstract version of Michaelis' theorem

 \begin{proof} We use the fact that, by definition, $U$ is the left adjoint of $\Ll$.
 Therefore the isomorphism will follow if we find for any algebra $A$ in $\Cc$ that

 We compute

 \end{proof}

 \begin{theorem}\thlabel{uoLwL} Let $(L,R)$ be a pair of liftable and Lie-liftable adjoint functors between symmetric monoidal categories.
-Then for any Lie algebra $K$ in $\Dd$, the natural isomorphism $\kappa:U\wL K\to \uoL UK$ from \leref{uoLwL} is a Hopf algebra isomorphism. \end{theorem}
+Then for any Lie algebra $K$ in $\Dd$, the natural isomorphism $\omega:U\wL K\to \uoL UK$ from \leref{uoLwL} is a Hopf algebra isomorphism. { In particular, $\uoL UK$ is a Hopf algebra.} \end{theorem}

-\begin{proof} From the proof of \leref{uoLwL}, we know that the isomorphism $\kappa$ corresponds to a morphism $\ul\kappa:\wL K\to \Ll\uoL UK$ that is given explicitly by
+\begin{proof} From the proof of \leref{uoLwL}, we know that the isomorphism $\omega$ corresponds to a morphism $\ul\omega:\wL K\to \Ll\uoL UK$ that is given explicitly by